RLD-Hub/Social-Influencer-Selection/README.md

-5. "Log utility function":  A text file which represents the different metrics obtained maximizing a proportional fairness criterion as campaign objective and that containing vectors of the form: _[Budget, Impressions, Logarithmic utility function, Max-min utility function, Number of influencers, Number of Macro-influencers, Number of Micro-influencers, Number of Nano-influencers, Reach of campaing $\epsilon=0$, Reach of campaing $\epsilon=\delta$]._
+5. "Log utility function":  A text file which represents the different metrics obtained maximizing a proportional fairness criterion as campaign objective and that containing vectors of the form: _[Budget, Impressions, Logarithmic utility function, Max-min utility function, Number of influencers, Number of Macro-influencers, Number of Micro-influencers, Number of Nano-influencers, Reach of campaing ε=0, Reach of campaing ε=\delta]._

-6. "Max min utility function": A text file which represents the different metrics obtained maximizing a max min fairness criterion as campaign objective and that containing vectors of the form: _[Budget, Impressions, Logarithmic utility function, Max-min utility function, Number of influencers, Number of Macro-influencers, Number of Micro-influencers, Number of Nano-influencers, Reach of campaing $\epsilon=0$, Reach of campaing $\epsilon=\delta$]._
+6. "Max min utility function": A text file which represents the different metrics obtained maximizing a max min fairness criterion as campaign objective and that containing vectors of the form: _[Budget, Impressions, Logarithmic utility function, Max-min utility function, Number of influencers, Number of Macro-influencers, Number of Micro-influencers, Number of Nano-influencers, Reach of campaing ε=0, Reach of campaing ε=\delta]._

-7. "Sub-linear convergence": A text file of the form: _[Number of iteration, Marginal growth of the objective function at each step]_ that replicates an example of our sub-linear convergence rate with a stopping criterion when the number of iterations reaches a maximum equal to $30$, or when the infinite norm of solutions between iterations is less than $0.1\%$.
+7. "Sub-linear convergence": A text file of the form: _[Number of iteration, Marginal growth of the objective function at each step]_ that replicates an example of our sub-linear convergence rate with a stopping criterion when the number of iterations reaches a maximum equal to 30, or when the infinite norm of solutions between iterations is less than 0.1\%.

 We have used as input for the above programs, traces from: